Subash/Prepros/docs/contents/keyboard.md

 If you are a keyboard master you can navigate around Prepros like a web browser.

-These are some handy keuboard shortcuts.
+These are some handy keyboard shortcuts.

 * `CTRL+N`  : New Project
 * `CTRL+R` or `F5`  : Refresh Project Files